freenas/freenas-docs/userguide/storage.rst

 with the amount of disk space saved by compression.
 Compression is transparent to the client and applications as ZFS automatically compresses data as it is written to a compressed dataset or zvol and automatically decompresses that data as it is read.
-The following compression algorithms are supported:
+These compression algorithms are supported:

 * **lz4:** recommended compression method as it allows compressed datasets to operate at near real-time speed.
 This algorithm only